campaign ad

 Hell Bent for Election

-So this is friggin’ cool.
-Above is an animated film directed by Chuck Jones that was basically a union-sponsored campaign ad for FDR.
+So this is cool: an animated film directed by Chuck Jones that was basically a union-sponsored campaign ad for FDR.
+So this is cool: an animated film directed by Chuck Jones that was basically a union-sponsored campaign ad for FDR.
 From the YouTube description: Hell-Bent For Election was a 1944 two-reel (thirteen minute) animated cartoon short subject now in the public domain.
 The short was one of the first major films from United Productions of America (then known as “Industrial Films”), which would go on to become the most influential animation studio of the 1950s.
-As UPA did not have a full staff or a studio location until the late-1940s, this film was made...
+As UPA...

 Continue reading...